imenelydiaker/imenelydiaker.github.io/files/2024_cloud_computing/04-IAM_roles.md

 Wait few minutes and visit the URL of your WebApp, you may need to restrat the app.

-**Question:** What did you understand from this assignement?
+**Question:** What did you understand from this assignment?

 ### **Task 2: Deploy your Website using Containers**

-Use the website you developed in previous assignements to create a Docker image and push it to ACR.
+Use the website you developed in previous assignments to create a Docker image and push it to ACR.
 Then, deploy the app to a WebApp (as in Task 1).

 Try to give a unique name for yoru WebAppp anddeactivate the `Unique default hostname (preview) on` option (e.g., you can try: <name_oo_your_app>_your_name).